-Sebastian Liew graduated with a Bachelor of Laws (LL.B.) from Cardiff University and had subsequently obtained a Master of Laws (LL.M.) in International Financial Law from King’s College London.
-In 2015, he was called to the Bar of England and Wales and in 2018, he was admitted as an advocate and solicitor of the High Court of Malaya.
+Sebastian Liew graduated with a Bachelor of Laws from Cardiff University and obtained his Master of Laws from King’s College London in International Financial Law.
+In 2015, he was called to the Bar of England and Wales, and in 2018 he was admitted as an advocate and solicitor of the High Court of Malaya.

-Sebastian began his professional career at Chooi & Company + Cheang & Ariff (“CCA”) under the guidance of a corporate litigation specialist.
+Sebastian began his professional career at Chooi & Company + Cheang & Ariff (“CCA”) under the guidance of a corporate litigation specialist, Dato’ Loh Siew Cheang.
 Sebastian often worked on complex company cases and was part of a global team handling a multi-jurisdictional family dispute involving the British Virgin Island, Malaysia, Hong Kong and Singapore.
 Sebastian has acquired extensive experience in his company litigation practice during his tenure at CCA.

 Sebastian joined MahWengKwai & Associates (“MWKA”) in 2021 and handles primarily contentious corporate litigation and company law disputes.
 He has particular experience in advisory work on company general meetings, claims against directors for breach of fiduciary duties, shareholder derivative actions, oppression actions and company insolvency.
-Sebastian is also developing a general civil litigation practice and has acted in cases concerning a wide range of areas, including probate and trusts matters, asset recovery claims, employment and property disputes.
+Sebastian is also developing a general civil litigation practice and has acted in cases concerning a wide range of areas, including housing development disputes, probate and trusts matters, asset recovery claims, and intellectual property disputes.

 Career to date